crizzitello/cmake-project-templates/library-project/README.md

  Before using
   - Edit `CMakeLists.txt` set the variables for projects name and others.
   - Read Thru the other directory read me to update the files in those directories.
+  - Copy the projects license text into COPYING.TXT